Frequently asked questions

 No. Wood and composite flooring trap water and moisture, creating an environment for mould and mildew.
 Wood and composite deck boards also warp and distort over a period of time, making an unacceptable surface for proper Silca Grate installation.
 You can remove old decking boards and still use the existing deck joists provided they meet specification and are positioned at 400mm centres.
 Some adjustment is not too bigger task if required.

 Any construction adhesive that is suitable for exterior use on plastics and your choice of paver/tile.
-(SikaFlex MS 123 is awesome and sticks most tile or pavers types to the plastic of the Silca Grates.)
-(Laticrete Titanium for a mixable, trowel on type application)
+(SikaFlex MS 123 is awesome and sticks most tile or paver types to the plastic of the Silca Grates.)
+(Wedi-610 is also a great silicon based adhesive - available in sausage form.)

 Yes!
 For quick cuts around posts, pipes or vents, use a circular saw, jig saw or reciprocating saw.
 For multiple straight cuts a benchy or table saw works great!
 Alternatively you can overhang your grates and cut them off all at once around the perimeter.